ElGranto/AdventuresWithPixel/README.md

 # El Granto Daddy Blog

-TODO: I'm going to make and start a daddy blog on Jekyll.
+I'm going to make and start a daddy blog on Jekyll.

 ## TODO
 * Install Jekyll		-DONE!